arqalite/fire-king-guide/src/combos/sanctuary/ulcanix/1-ponix-ulcanix-skyburn.md

 ## Ponix + Ulcanix setup (with Sky Burn set)

-This route is the simplest, aiming to set up [_Fire King Sky Burn_] besides the usual Fire King engine.
+This line is the simplest, aiming to set up [_Fire King Sky Burn_] besides the usual Fire King engine.

 <center>
 <br/><video controls>